Hyman Minsky: Minsky's periods of capitalism

 Though Minsky's research in the 1980s depended on Keynesian analysis, he thought that changes in the structure of the US economy by then required new analysis, and for this he turned to Schumpeter.
 Both Schumpeter (and Keynes), Minsky argued, believed that finance was the engine of investment in capitalist economies, so the evolution of financial systems, motivated by profit-seeking, could explain the shifting nature of capitalism across time.
-From this, Minsky split capitalism into four stages: Commercial, Financial, Managerial and Money Manager.
+From this, Minsky split capitalism into four stages: commercial, financial, managerial, and money manager.
 Each is characterized by what is being financed and who is doing the financing.

-Commercial Capitalism
+Commercial capitalism

-Minsky's first period correlated to Merchant Capitalism.
+Minsky's first period correlated to merchant capitalism.
 In this period, banks use their privileged knowledge of distant banks and local merchants to gain a profit.
 They issued bills for commodities, essentially creating credit for the merchants and a corresponding liability to themselves, so in the case of unexpected losses they guaranteed to pay.
 When a credit contract was fulfilled, the credit was destroyed.
-Banks financed the inventories of merchant, but not capital stock ––this means that the primary source of profit was through trade, and not expanding production as in later periods.
-As Minsky explained, "commercial capitalism might well be taken to correspond to the structure of finance when production is by labor and tools, rather than by machinery and labor."
+Banks financed the inventories of merchant, but not capital stock – this means that the primary source of profit was through trade, and not expanding production as in later periods.
+As Minsky explained, "commercial capitalism might well be taken to correspond to the structure of finance when production is by labor and tools, rather than by machinery and labor".

-Financial Capitalism
+Financial capitalism

 The industrial revolution put more importance on employing machinery in production, and the non-labor costs that came with it.
 This required 'durable assets' and so brought about the corporation as an entity, with limited liability for investors.
 The main source of financing shifted from commercial banks to investment banks, especially with the proliferation of stocks and bonds in security markets.
 As competition between firms could lead to a decline in prices, threatening their ability to fulfill existing financial commitments, investment banks started promoting a consolidation of capital by facilitating trusts, mergers and acquisition.
-The Stock Market Crash of 1929 ended their dominance of the economy.
+The stock market crash of 1929 ended their dominance of the economy.

-Managerial Capitalism
+Managerial capitalism

-Relying on the profit theory of Michal Kalecki, Minsky argues that level of investment determines aggregate demand and thus the flow of profits (i.e. investment finances itself.)
-According to Minsky, the Keynesian deficit spending of post-depression economies guaranteed the flow of profits, and allowed for the return of firms financing themselves out of profits (something that hadn't been widespread since the first period of capitalism.)
-Management in firms became more independent on the investment banker and the shareholder, leading to longer time horizons in business decisions, which Minsky believed was potentially beneficial.
-He offsets this, however, by pointing out that firms became bureaucratized, lacking the dynamic efficiency of earlier capitalism, such that they became "prisoners of tradition."
+Relying on the profit theory of Michał Kalecki, Minsky argues that level of investment determines aggregate demand and thus the flow of profits (i.e. investment finances itself).
+According to Minsky, the Keynesian deficit spending of post-depression economies guaranteed the flow of profits, and allowed for the return of firms financing themselves out of profits (something that had not been widespread since the first period of capitalism).
+Management in firms became more independent of the investment banker and the shareholder, leading to longer time horizons in business decisions, which Minsky believed was potentially beneficial.
+He offsets this, however, by pointing out that firms became bureaucratized, lacking the dynamic efficiency of earlier capitalism, such that they became "prisoners of tradition".
 Government spending decisions shifting to underwriting consumption rather than the development of capital assets also contributed to stagnation, although stable aggregate demand meant there was an absence of depressions or recessions.